 Keynote: Sir Peter Westmacott

-Panelists: The Rt Hon Liam Byrne, Professor Mick Cox (LSE), Dr Julie Norman (UCL), Rosa Prince (Politico).
+Panelists: Professor Mick Cox (LSE), Dr Julie Norman (UCL), Rosa Prince (Politico).

 Chair: Professor Mark Webber